forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 *

 Which method is adequate depends on the purpose of the diagnosis.
 * _To initiate optimal treatment:_ This is the classical use case of diagnosis: determine the pathogen causing a disease to initiate an optimal treatment.
 Symptoms are useful and they also give hints which location in the respiratory tract is infected.
-To confirm the presence and determine the extent of a SARS-2 infection early morning saliva analyzed by PCR is recommended.
-The latter can also be use for screening to initiate a treatment before there are symptoms.
+To confirm the presence and determine the extent of a SARS-2 infection early morning saliva and possibly sputum analyzed by PCR are recommended.
+Saliva test are also adequate for screening to start treatments ahead of symptoms.
-* _To determine infectivity:_ Antigen tests by nose or throat swabs combined with symptoms likely are suitable.
+* _To determine infectivity:_ Antigen tests by nose or throat swabs combined with symptoms likely are suitable to detect highly infectious individuals, which carry the spread of severe Covid.
-* _Community prevalence:_ Saliva and nose swabs analyzed with (pooled) PCR tests or antigen tests.
+* _Community prevalence of Covid-19:_ Saliva and nose swabs analyzed with (pooled) PCR tests or antigen tests.
+* Asymptomatic infections in the healthy are usually not detected due to absence of health effects and very low viral loads.
+Such infections rarely transmit and are discussed in the [virome of the respiratory tract](../5_epidemiological/virome.md) chapter.

 _To keep in mind_: